calugo/RNA-NETS/README.md

 # THREE.JS GENETIC CODE NEUTRAL NETWORKS INTERACTIVE EXPLORERS

 This repo contains the demo codes for the network spanned by the genetic code.
-Two versions are coontained:
+Two versions are included:

 ### Viewer I - Genetic code in full three dimensions.